• Home

 Don’t Skimp on the Olive Oil

-Quarter cup sounds like a lot for a bread dough, and it is more than most sandwich bread recipes call for.
-But this is pizza dough, not a loaf, and the fat is what gives it that slightly crisp, chewy texture rather than a bready one.
+A quarter cup may seem like a lot for a bread dough, and it is more than a lot of sandwich bread recipes call for.
+But remember this isn’t a loaf dough, it’s pizza dough.
+The fat in the dough is what gives it a crisp, chewy texture instead of a soft, bready texture.
+So don’t cut the fat.

 Use a Scale If You Can